djacob65/maggot-mkdocs/docs/definitions/vocabulary.md

 2. [SKOSMOS][6]{:target="_blank"} is a web tool facilitating the posting of controlled vocabulary online in the form of a [thesaurus][9]{:target="_blank"} according to the [SKOS][8]{:target="_blank"} data model.
 It offers a navigation interface as well as a web API.

 3. [EMBL-EBI Ontology Lookup Service][20]{:target="_blank"} is a repository for biomedical ontologies that aims to provide a single point of access to the latest ontology versions.
 You can browse the ontologies through the website as well as programmatically via the OLS API.

+Note: we also support the [Terminology Service for NFDI4Health][26]{:target="_blank"} given that it is also based on OLS.

 <br>